gaearon/overreacted.io/public/the-two-reacts/index.md

 }
 ```

-None of this code needed to run on your computer--and indeed, *it couldn't* because your computer doesn't have my files.
+None of this code needed to run on your computer--and indeed *it couldn't* because your computer doesn't have my files.
 Let's check *when* this code ran:

 ```js
 <p className="text-purple-500 font-bold">